Incidence and trends

 - Unsafe abortion has negative consequences beyond its immediate effects on individual women’s health.
 Treating complications from unsafe abortion increases the economic burden on poor families and incurs considerable costs to already struggling public health systems.

-- The extent to which medication abortion is used to induce abortions in Asia is not known; however, evidence indicates that sales of both drugs have increased in the region in the past decade.6
+- The extent to which medication abortion is used to induce abortions in Asia is not known; however, evidence indicates that sales of these drugs have increased in the region in the past decade.6

 Unintended pregnancy and unmet need